gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ## Introduction

-SE-390 defines all noncopyable types as being either [fully initialized or fully destroyed outside of initializers](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md#finer-grained-destructuring-in-consuming-methods-and-deinit).
+SE-390 defines all noncopyable types as being either [fully initialized or fully destroyed (outside of initializers)](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md#finer-grained-destructuring-in-consuming-methods-and-deinit).
 This reduces language expressivity by preventing a noncopyable field of a noncopyable binding from being consumed without fully consuming the entire binding.
 A particularly annoying case where this restriction is noticeable is self in